it24102244/IT1120_IP_Lab_04/README.md

   </p>

-### Question 1A (Tutorial 2 -- Q2)
+### Question 1 (Tutorial 3 -- Q3)

-Enter the price of 1kg of rice and the number of kilograms you want to buy from the keyboard.
-Write a Java program to find the amount you have to pay.
+Write a Java program to input a number from the keyboard and display whether it is Positive or Negative.
+If user input 0, display number is Zero.

-Save the file inside '**Lab 3**' folder as: **ITxxxxxxxxLab3Q1A.java**
+Save the file inside '**Lab 4**' folder as: **ITxxxxxxxxLab4Q1.java**

 Replace 'ITxx xxx xxx' of the filename, with your own Student ID.